docker/docs/layouts/shortcodes/admin-org-onboarding.md

 ## Prerequisites

 Before you start to onboard your organization, ensure that you:
-- Have a Docker Team or Business subcription.
+- Have a Docker Team or Business subscription.
 See [Pricing & Subscriptions](https://www.docker.com/pricing/) for details.

   > **Note**
   >